unclejay13/unclejay13/README.md

 Hi!
 This is KoolJay.
 Nice to meet you!😋
-I'm a partime developer, fulltime graphic designer.
+I'm a partime developer, fulltime graphic designer!

 Contact:
 - 📧E-mail: pattararat13@gmail.com